bryanthowell-tableau/tableau_tools/README.md

 * 4.8.0 Introduces the RestJsonRequest object and _json plural querying methods for passing JSON responses to other systems
 * 4.9.0 API 3.3 (2019.1) compatibility, as well as ability to swap in static files using TableauDocument and other bug fixes.
 * 5.0.0 Python 3.6+ native rewrite.
 Completely re-organized in the backend, with two models for accessing Rest API methods: TableauRestApiConnection (backwards-compatible) and TableauServerRest, with subclasses grouping the methods.
 * 6.0.0 Final version by Bryant Howell.
 Removes the legacy TableauRestApiConnection class and many of the "version specific" checks so that it can be used with newer API versions and options without restriction.
-Sections 5 and 6 added to README to docuemnt internal methods
+Sections 5 and 6 added to README to document internal methods

 --- Table(au) of Contents ---
 ------